KannonZenetism/the-red-archive/the-chronological-defense.md

  ### Emptiness and the Middle Way *(July 2019)*

 - **Authored by Gerett Treas:**
   Published in *Metaphysical Articles*.
-Examines Nāgārjuna’s *Mūlamadhyamakakārikā* as the foundation of the Madhyamaka school.
+Examines Nāgārjuna's *Mūlamadhyamakakārikā* as the foundation of the Madhyamaka school.

 - **Emptiness as corrective:**
   Frames emptiness not as primordial substance, but as a refutation of mistaken views of intrinsic existence.